Zol Zayn Shulem (engl.)

 ABOUT:

-The English two-part series Zol Zayn Shulem by Daniel Zylbersztajn-Lewandowski, originally published in January 2025 in German as “Soll sein Schulem (Yiddish for May there be Peace) documents the history of two distinct Jewish families, one from a small Yiddish speaking Jewish “stadtl” in Poland, the other in Germany having risen to become a major trade name iand royal merchants around 1910.
+The English two-part series Zol Zayn Shulem by Daniel Zylbersztajn-Lewandowski, originally published in January 2025 in German as “Soll sein Schulem (Yiddish for May there be Peace) documents the history of two distinct Jewish families, one from a small Yiddish speaking Jewish “shtetl” in Poland, the other in Germany having risen to become a major trade name and royal merchants around 1910.

-Book I Zores (yid. troubles) details many of the pathways before, during and after the holocaust.
+Book I, Zores (yid. troubles), details many of the pathways before, during and after the holocaust.
 Some are brutally murdered in death camps, whilst others manage to flee.
+It tells of forced ghettos, extermination camps, labour camps, terrible deadly journeys in cattle trains and escapes.

 After the war, the two separate family-stories merge in Munich, where thousands of Jewish survivors reside after the war, barely being tolerated by German officials.
 It is here where the author’s parents meet and marry.

 At 15 years of age Daniel Zylbersztajn-Lewandowski leaves his home-town Munich to follow promises of the Israeli Youth Agency concerning an Israeli boarding school.
 It turns out to become a difficult time, but after three years he manages to complete school with a high-school diploma in his pocket.
-When German Bavarian officials put stumbling blocks in his way to access university, Zylbersztajn-Lewandowski ends up accepting an offer from Soas, University of London.
+When a German Bavarian official puts stumbling blocks in his way to access university, Zylbersztajn-Lewandowski ends up accepting an offer from Soas, University of London and leaves Germany for good.

 “Zol zayn Shulem” is a courageous and generous book-series.
-Whilst it openly discusses the trauma Rand after-effects of the Shoah, it upkeeps hopes for a better future in spite of setbacks.
+Whilst it openly discusses the trauma and after-effects of the Shoah, it upkeeps hopes for a better future in spite of setbacks.

 Written over a span of 14 years, the books were brought to life with the help of generous communal crowd-funds and support of two trusts.